Popular web hosting site WordPress has come under attack from hackers exploiting a flaw that allows them to create rogue admin accounts.

 “As always, updating the plugins and themes on your WordPress site is an excellent layer of defense against campaigns like these.
 Check your site for needed updates frequently to ensure you’re receiving the latest patches as they’re released.
 Wordfence users periodically receive emails informing them when updates are available as well.”

-- We've also highlighted the best WordPress hosting of 2019
+- We've also highlighted the best WordPress hosting

 Via SC Magazine (opens in new tab)